zordius/fluxex/README.md

 Difference with Flux
 --------------------

-Fluxex is context based flux implemention.
+FluxEx is context based flux implemention.
 Server side react rendering can be done easy when the flux is scoped under a request based context.
 Store and dispatcher are singletons in <a href="https://github.com/facebook/flux">Facebook flux</a>, but in fluxex they are not.

 <hr/>
 **Fluxex**